meilar/age-calc/README.md

 ## Acknowledgements

 Thank you to my partner, Alex, for support in all ways.
 Thank you to my parents for encouraging technology exploration, even when resources were scarce.
-Thank you to the Kohlenberg Foundation for {CHANGE ME}.
+Thank you to the Kohlenberg Foundation for the management book.

 ## License